 This clearly shows that keeping money in aggressive option in auto choice may result in Rs 10 lakh lesser than the active choice with aggressive allocation.

 There is one more option which market savvy investors may like to exercise.
-NPS subscribers can now switch between active or auto Investment choice or between different allocations in active choice.
+NPS investment subscribers can now switch between active or auto Investment choice or between different allocations in active choice.
 This option can be exercised twice a year.
 So one may start with an aggressive auto choice for first few years and later on say by 41 years of age one may move to active choice with higher equity allocation.

 But do keep in mind that you should not keep playing with the choices, which means that you should not switch your holdings too frequently.
 This is due to 2 reasons; one is that every switch will cost you some amount, which may not be that high but cost is cost.
 And the second reason is that this may result in you into trying to time the market which itself is not possible and you will lose the discipline of Investment.

-If you want to make the most of your NPS Investments, better to decide on the allocation at the start and stick to it for long.
+If you want to make the most of your NPS Investment, better to decide on the allocation at the start and stick to it for long.
 The Best option is to have a single allocation for a lifetime, and another good option is to Review the allocation every 10 years.

 What are your views on selecting of active or auto Investment choice?
 Kindly share in the comments section.